clehene/skaffold/docs/content/en/docs/getting-started/_index.md

 1. Change to the `examples/getting-started` directory.

     ```
-    cd examples/getting-started
+    cd examples/getting-started --default-repo gcr.io/[PROJECT-ID]
     ```

 ## `skaffold dev`: Build and deploy your app every time your code changes

-Run command `skaffold dev` to build and deploy your app continuously.
+Run command `skaffold dev ` to build and deploy your app continuously.
 You should see some outputs similar to the following entries:

 ```bash